Back Pain is the leading cause of disability in Americans under 45 and most commonly reported kind of pain.

 Unfortunately, between 80 and 90 percent of the population has back or spinal pain at some point in their lives.
 A spinal motion unit that moves improperly or is overly strained can irritate nerves, interfere with muscle tension and result in pain.
 When natural motion is disrupted or an area of the spine becomes dysfunctional, even small movements can cause severe pain, numbness, tingling and even weakness.

 Trauma, lifting injuries or other undefined causes can create a spinal disc herniation, which is sometimes referred to as a “slipped” or “bulging” disc.
 When you have ongoing back pain, early diagnosis and care are important to avoid permanent damage.
+At my clinic in Rochester, new patients often arrive with these kinds of symptoms.
+They can arise with normal “wear & tear” from daily activity or from trauma following falls or automobile accidents.

 Taking Care of Your Spinal Health